Roving Canal Traders Association

 For RCTA members, there’s a specific RCTA Members Facebook Page – just ask to join, and once your details have been verified, you will be accepted.

-The main aims of the RCTA are:
+The main aims of the RCTA are to:

 There are a growing number of traders on the canals selling an increasingly eclectic range of handmade goods and giftware, and a diverse range of products.
 To read more about individual traders, visit our ‘Traders’ Directory’ and be amazed!